dgroomes/my-software/go/README.md

   beyond the first line.
 So a 2-line item will because 1 line to be cut off.
 The 'Filter: ' text input is missing, for example.
 * [ ] Need to handle items that exceed the full height?
 Need to handle items that exceed the full width?
+* [x] DONE Support 'fzf' search syntax.
+* [ ] Pare down 'fzf' code.
+Thankfully I was able to get fzf integration without many (half?) of the original source code.
+But still, I should be able to trim it down much more (and learn it).